 The other part of Week One is about providing guidance in your design, scoping, and planning out of a Learning Adventure for yourself.
 This will result in a document mapping out a self-directed learning experience you'll be able to carry out in FNS.

 If you're already confident as a self-directed learner and know what you want to dive into, you can just submit a learning adventure to join FNS.
 You'll get a community to support you while you embark on it, and peers to help you in your learning.

 Self-directed learning doesn't mean learning in isolation.
 Learning happens within a social context.
 We aim to support each other in our growth as self-directed learners.

 Credentials are very important within FNS.
 We use them to capture our learning so that we can communicate both within the community and with the outside world.
 But FNS is not a school, so we don't issue credentials like a school would.

 Anyone, in or out of FNS, can create credentials and build a community around them.

 FNS is set up to keep your data firmly in your control.

-All your educational resources and the output of your learning is stored in whatever repositories or services make sense for you, though we'll encourage you to favor decentralized and open source solutions.
+All your educational resources and the output of your learning are stored in whatever repositories or services you choose, though we'll encourage you to favor decentralized and open source solutions.